khoapham1002/mindpalace/_posts/Programming Hub/Tips & Tricks/2025-01-02-use-markdown.md

 ### Line Number

 By default, all languages except `plaintext`, `console`, and `terminal` will display line numbers.
-When you want to hide the line number of a code block, add the class `nolineno` to it:
+Add the class `nolineno` to hide the line numbers:

 ```text
 This is a common code snippet,